 Avoid using alcohol to cope with stress or anxiety

 Talking to your family and friends about your experiences can be helpful as you deal with your transition.
 You might also try talking to a fellow Service member about what you’re experiencing.
-They may have a better understanding of what you are going through and may be able to provide you with support and suggestions for a smoother transition to your deployment.
+He or she may have a better understanding of what you are going through and may be able to provide you with support and suggestions for a smoother transition to your deployment.

 Take the next step – Make the connection.

-Every day, Veterans, National Guard members, and Reservists connect with proven resources, services, and support to address the issues impacting their lives.
-If preparing for military deployment is interfering with your health and well-being or getting in the way of your relationships, daily activities, or work, you may want to reach out for support.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources, services, and support to address the issues impacting their lives.
+If preparing for military deployment is interfering with your health and well-being or is getting in the way of your relationships, daily activities, or work, you may want to reach out for support.
 Consider connecting with: